 Conducting Your Job Search

 In this economy, it is essential to do more than just post your resume on Monster or attend a career fair once a year.
 Looking for a job is a full time job in itself.
 We encourage you to identify a plan of action and allow yourself reasonable time (between 4-6 months) to find a job.
-Make an appointment with a career counselor to solidify your goals and identify all of your resources.
-Remember, it is up to you to stay on top of your job search and find the best fit for you and your unique skills and interests!
+Stay on top of your job search and find the best fit for you and your unique skills and interests!

 - Jobweb.com’s How You Fit into the Tight Job Market

 Tips for Successful Job Searching in a Down Economy

 1. Know what you have to offer and how to communicate it clearly.
 Remember: employers are looking for people who can “sell” themselves.
 Be sure that you include transferrable skills in your cover letter, resume, and talk about them on the interview.
 You should be able to communicate what you have done in the workplace that makes you stand out from the crowd.